-Result and Discussion:
+Results and Discussion

-1. Intracranial aneurysm
+Intracranial aneurysm

 The oculomotor nerve emerges from the nerve nuclei in the midbrain, runs between the posterior cerebral artery and the superior cerebellar artery, passes through the basilar artery, runs parallel to the posterior communicating artery, and then enters the cavernous sinus.
 Oculomotor nerve palsy may be caused by an aneurysm in an artery adjacent to the oculomotor nerve.
-Kasner et al. reported that about 30% of cases with oculomotor nerve palsy are caused by aneurysm; the most common ones are posterior communicating artery aneurysm, internal carotid-cavernous sinus aneurysm, internal carotid aneurysm, and posterior cerebral aneurysm.(14) Posterior communicating aneurysms are common, and approximately 90% of posterior communicating aneurysms present with oculomotor nerve palsy before rupture, causing subarachnoid hemorrhage.
-In recent years, there have also been rare reports of asymptomatic acute dilation of posterior communicating artery aneurysm leading to oculomotor nerve palsy.(15)
+Kasner et al. reported that about 30% of cases with oculomotor nerve palsy are caused by aneurysm; the most common ones are posterior communicating artery aneurysm, internal carotid-cavernous sinus aneurysm, internal carotid aneurysm, and posterior cerebral aneurysm [13].
+Posterior communicating aneurysms are common, and approximately 90% of posterior communicating aneurysms present with oculomotor nerve palsy before rupture, causing subarachnoid hemorrhage.
+In recent years, there have also been rare reports of asymptomatic acute dilation of posterior communicating artery aneurysm leading to oculomotor nerve palsy [14].

 Patients with posterior communicating artery aneurysm often present with unilateral oculomotor nerve palsy, sudden onset of persistent or progressive headache, and may be accompanied by periorbital pain, vomiting, pallor, and cold sweats.
 The nerve fibers that innervate the pupil are located in the dorsomedial superficial layer of the oculomotor nerve trunk and are easily compressed; therefore, aneurysmal oculomotor nerve palsy often presents with mydriasis and loss of light reflex and accommodation reflex.
 Oculomotor nerve palsy caused by cavernous sinus aneurysm is often combined with trochlear, abduction, and damage to the ophthalmic branch of the trigeminal nerve, which is related to the passage of the above-mentioned nerves through the cavernous sinus.
-It is notable that not all patients with aneurysm have pupillary changes.
-If the aneurysm compresses the oculomotor nerve palsy and ophthalmoplegic migraine.(16)
+Meanwhile, not all patients with aneurysm have pupillary changes.
+If the aneurysm compresses the oculomotor nerve from below, the pupil may not be involved, which should be differentiated from diabetic oculomotor nerve palsy and ophthalmoplegic migraine [15].

 Patients with aneurysmal oculomotor nerve palsy should undergo cerebral angiography as early as possible.
 After diagnosis, surgical treatment is usually performed.
 Currently, the primary surgical methods include endovascular coil embolization and microscopic clipping.
-Many authors have reported that clipping is better than embolization in the treatment of oculomotor nerve palsy;(17-19) the advantage of clipping is that it can directly remove the compressive effect of the tumor on the oculomotor nerve.(20, 21) However, Mino et al. found that these two types of surgery promoted the recovery of oculomotor nerve function, and there was no significant difference in their efficacies.(22) A recent study found that embolization assisted by blood flow diverting devices can promote the recovery of oculomotor nerve function by reducing the pulsation of the aneurysm.(23) Some studies suggest that mecobalamin combined with surgery has a better curative effect.(24) The sequence of postoperative recovery of eye muscle function was: levator palpebra muscle, medial rectus muscle, inferior rectus muscle, superior rectus muscle, pupillary sphincter, and ciliary muscle.
-In terms of the surgical prognosis of patients with aneurysmal oculomotor nerve palsy, some studies have shown that the degree of preoperative oculomotor nerve palsy is an essential factor affecting postoperative neurological recovery.(17) In another study, Leivo et al. found that the interval from the onset to the surgical treatment had a clear impact on the prognosis of oculomotor nerve palsy, and the shorter the interval, the better the effect.(25)
+Many authors have reported that clipping is better than embolization in the treatment of oculomotor nerve palsy [16-18].
+The advantage of clipping is that it can directly remove the compressive effect of the tumor on the oculomotor nerve [19, 20]; however, Mino et al. found that these two types of surgery promoted the recovery of oculomotor nerve function, and there was no significant difference in their efficacies [21].
+A recent study found that embolization assisted by blood flow diverting devices can promote the recovery of oculomotor nerve function by reducing the pulsation of the aneurysm [22].
+Some studies suggest that mecobalamin combined with surgery has a better curative effect [23].
+The sequence of postoperative recovery of eye muscle function was levator palpebra muscle, medial rectus muscle, inferior rectus muscle, superior rectus muscle, pupillary sphincter, and ciliary muscle.
+In terms of the surgical prognosis of patients with aneurysmal oculomotor nerve palsy, some studies have shown that the degree of preoperative oculomotor nerve palsy is an essential factor affecting postoperative neurological recovery [16].
+In another study, Leivo et al. found that the interval from the onset to the surgical treatment had a clear impact on the prognosis of oculomotor nerve palsy, and the shorter the interval, the better the effect [24].